C++ Concurrency

 5.1 Common Atomic Operations

-- Load and store —
+- Load/store —

-load()andstore(v)for atomic read/write. - Exchange —
+load(),store(v). - Exchange —

-++a,--a,a += n,a -= n,a |= n, etc. are syntactic sugar over the fetch-* operations and return the new value.
+++a,--a,a += n,a -= n,a |= n.
+Syntactic sugar overfetch_*; return new value.

 #include <atomic>